 Know your plans for handling return shipments before you get to the show.

 Every show is different.
-Some have staff on site that can provide return shipping services and information, but the majority will require you to establish return shipping ahead of time.
+Some have staff on-site that can provide return shipping services and information, but the majority will require you to establish return shipping ahead of time.
 Ask for clarification in advance.

 Like quoting delivery, you can seek multiple quotes for return shipments.

-If you do not want to use the suggested provider for return shipment, then you can use a different service provider to pick up from the advance warehouse and bring your goods back home.
+If you do not want to use the suggested provider for the return shipment, then you can use a different service provider to pick up from the advance warehouse and bring your goods back home.
 This choice can often help you save on transportation costs.

 You can also choose to bypass the suggested provider altogether and have your chosen carrier pickup freight directly from the show venue.
 If you choose this route, you will need to relay detailed information to the carrier about where to find your shipment and what time window they can pick up your order.

 Venues are only rented for a limited time and all freight must be removed by a certain date to make room for the next show.
 If your freight remains on the show floor after this deadline, it will be moved to another location, or “forced.”

 Common reasons for forced freight are when a carrier doesn’t arrive on time or doesn’t have the right paperwork.
 Other reasons are more difficult to control, such as show staffers removing booth numbers or floorplan markers before all freight is picked up.
 These missing details make it difficult for carriers to find the freight they are assigned to move.

 If your designated carrier doesn’t show up, you can either have your freight moved to the show’s advance warehouse for holding or use the show’s preferred carrier.